jayllo-c/tp/docs/DeveloperGuide.md

 #### Update UI to Wrap Text

 Currently, the `ResultDisplay` box does not wrap text, which means that long lines of text will extend beyond the width of the box.
 This results in the need for two scrollbars, a horizontal one for the result box and a vertical one for the currently shown list of persons.
-This is not ideal as it makes the UI less optimized for the target audience, who prefer using a CLI-optimized application and prefer not to use mouse controls to scroll through scrollboxes.
+This is not ideal as it makes the UI less optimized for the target audience, who prefer using a CLI-optimized application and prefer not to use mouse controls to scroll through scroll boxes.

 ##### Planned Implementation